petonic/dymoweb/README.md

 It presents a web server on port 80 of the localhost and prints labels on a Dymo Label-manager.

 I use the excellent (and fast) [Perl package to print to Dymo Labelmakers](https://github.com/Firedrake/dymo-labelmanager) by FireDrake (with some local additions of my own to allow for line padding).
+Use the [version that I modified](https://github.com/petonic/dymo-labelmanager) because it has specific code that allows it to print without buffering through and leaving streaky lines in the output.

 # One-Time Config Steps for new PI